 Dealing with a person with dementia is not often a one-size-fits-all approach with one way of doing things.
 This is because there are many symptoms and behavioral issues that can come with the disease that not everyone will have.
 It’s important to know what potential troubling behaviors there are and what to expect when or if they occur.

 Wandering is a prevalent behavior and one of the most concerning in dementia patients.
 Someone with dementia will simply walk aimlessly for many reasons, but if they are not in a secure location, they can wander outside and get severely lost without any idea of where they are or how to get back home.
-There are some critical steps to take that can keep your loved one safe and provide a safe return should they wander far away from home.
+There are some critical steps to take that can keep your loved ones safe and provide a safe return should they wander far away from home.

 - An exercise routine can help alleviate a need to wander if they are doing it out of restlessness.
-Dementia patients may just think they need to be out walking or doing something because they did in their previous lives and will take off on their own.
+Dementia patients may just think they need to be out walking or doing something because they did it in their previous lives and will take off on their own.
 This subconscious act can potentially be remedied with regular and frequent exercise to ensure they get the stimuli they need physically.

 - If this person lives in a home or your home, be sure to tell your neighbors about their condition and potential to walk off on their own.
 This can help build a team of people on the lookout if they ever wander away outside.

 - Try preventing them from physically opening any doors to the outside.
 You can install child-proof door handles, and even locks installed up high or down low on the door.
-For more drastic measures, you can install locks requiring a key to open, but proper fire and safety measures must be taken so that it can be opened quickly in an emergency.
+For more drastic measures, you can install locks requiring a key to open, but proper fire and safety measures must be taken so that they can be opened quickly in an emergency.

 - Make sure your loved one always has some sort of identification on them in case of wandering.
 This may be a medical id bracelet that never comes off, or if they don’t like wearing something like that, people will often sew their ID details into clothing as a patch that can be quickly seen and recognized.